Our Courses Everything You Need To Know

 Definitely a computer and access to the internet!

-Copies of the basic Montessori textbooks at the top of the reading list in the Student Handbook.
+Copies of the basic Montessori textbooks at the top of the reading list in the Full Course Information.

 General stationery items, and for making materials: packs of card, long-bladed sharp scissors, coloured pencils, a Pritt stick and a long ruler.